New England Journal of Medicine July 25, 2013

 Multicenter, international

-Population Adults with inoperable chronic thromboembolic pulmonary hypertension or persistent/recurrent pulmonary hypertension following pulmonary endarterectomy.
+Population Patients with inoperable chronic thromboembolic pulmonary hypertension (CTEPH) or persistent/recurrent pulmonary hypertension after pulmonary endarterectomy.

-Intervention Oral riociguat (dose-adjusted up to 2.5 mg three times daily).
+Intervention Riociguat, individually adjusted up to a maximum dose of 2.5 mg three times daily.

 Study Limitations